-- 1. "Application for Advance of Mortgage Proceeds, Equity & Grant Funds" form signed by the Mortgagor; - 2.
-Advance detail: - 3.
-Set of soft cost invoices clearly categorized to correspond with amounts requested for each line item; - 4.
-GC's requisition signed by the GC, architect, and CHFA Field Observer, including architect's certification statement and CHFA Field Observer's statement, which is on the reverse side of contractor's requisition; - 5.
-GC's change order requisition signed by the GC, architect, and CHFA Field Observer, including architect's certification statement and CHFA Field Observer's statement, which is on the reverse side of the GC's change order requisition; please upload both sides of the GC's and GC's change order requisitions for electronic submission; - 6.
-Accounting of on-site inventory (if applicable) signed by the GC, architect and CHFA Field Observer and any new material invoices; - 7.
-GC's multiple building-construction cost breakdown form signed by the GC (if applicable); - 8.
-Updated Construction schedule; - 9.
-Set of original progress photos (monthly, with job name, requisition #, description); and, - 10.
-Very Low-Income Construction Employment Status Report signed by the Mortgagor and/or the GC. - 11.
-Lien Waivers and Lien Waiver summary sheets are to be submitted upon reaching and/or exceeding 25%, 50%, and 75% construction completion, as well as prior to the release of retainage.
-Lien waivers must be signed and notarized and are to be submitted in color copy via ShareFile. - 12.
+- 1. "Application for Advance of Mortgage Proceeds, Equity & Grant Funds" form signed in blue ink wet signature form by duly authorized signatory for the Owner/Mortgagor; - 2.
+Advance detail, with invoices information listed in their appropriate categories; - 3.
+Set of soft cost invoices should be clearly categorized to correspond with amounts requested for each line item on the Advance Request document, it should also include reference to the project such as name and/or address; - 4.
+GC's requisition signed in blue ink wet signature form by a duly authorized signatory for the GC, the architect, and the CHFA Field Observer. - 5.
+Owner's/GC's change order requisition (if applicable) signed in blue ink wet signature form by a duly authorized signatory for the GC, the architect, and the CHFA Field Observer. - 6.
+On-site inventory requisition (if applicable) signed in blue ink wet signature form by a duly authorized signatory for the GC, the architect and the CHFA Field Observer, and any new material invoices and insurance documentation; - 7.
+Updated Construction schedule; - 8.
+Set of progress photos (monthly, with job name, requisition #, description);

+- 9. Very Low-Income Construction Employment Status Report (if applicable) signed by the Mortgagor and/or the GC, with backup documentation for any points submitted; and, - 10.
+Affirmative Action CHFA Form 257, and Affirmative Action in Employment (if applicable) submitted by each subcontractor who has completed work on the project. - 11.
+Lien waivers and lien waiver summary sheets are to be submitted upon reaching and/or exceeding 25%, 50%, and 75% construction completion, as well as prior to the release of retainage.
+Lien waivers used must be the CHFA version provided, should be signed in blue ink wet signature form and are to be submitted in color copy via ShareFile. - 12.
 A copy of the project's subcontractor/supplier list should be submitted at the same intervals as lien waivers in order to assist with reconciliation.

-Electronic package must be submitted in color and all signature documents must be executed in blue ink.
+Electronic packages must be submitted in color via ShareFile and all signature documents must be executed in blue ink.
+All documents submitted must be CHFA's latest provided templates.

-V. APPROVAL DOCUMENTS DURING CONSTRUCTION
+VI.
+APPROVAL DOCUMENTS DURING CONSTRUCTION

-On a monthly basis CHFA will send out the approval documents and excel spreadsheets once funds are scheduled to be disbursed.
-This can be through email and/or the ShareFile site set up for the development.
+On a monthly basis CHFA will upload the approved documents and latest excel templates/spreadsheets once funds are disbursed.
+This will be through the ShareFile site set up for the development.

-Upon permission from the Developer/Owner, CHFA will share the approval documents with the GC's and the Developer/Owner's independent third-party Certified Public Accountants (the "accountants") at regular intervals, which will be established in the loan document(s) executed by all parties.
+Upon written request from the Owner/Mortgagor, CHFA can provide access to the ShareFile to the GC and the Owner's/Mortgagor's independent third-party Certified Public Accountants (the "accountants").
 The goal for sharing the approval documents with the accountants is to encourage interim audits throughout the construction phase so that when the certificate(s) of occupancy is issued, the final cost certification is virtually complete.
 Cost certification must be submitted and accepted prior to final closing.
 Due to the complexity of the rules governing CHFA's Multifamily Rental Housing and the LIHTC programs, all participants are urged to seek appropriate legal and accounting advice regarding construction-related matters, monthly draw requests, cost certifications and other matters associated with the disbursement of CHFA funding.
-Borrowers/mortgagors and general contractors may engage accounting and legal representation of their choice without CHFA approval, and are urged to do so at an early stage in the processing/underwriting of CHFA financing.
+Owner/Mortgagors and general contractors may engage in accounting and legal representation of their choice without CHFA approval and are urged to do so at an early stage in the processing/underwriting of CHFA financing.
 (Please see the Cost Certification Guidelines for more information).